logreg-n-coffee/fullstack-chatbot-with-langchain-and-rag/README.md

 By following this guide, you have created a scalable, serverless chatbot application using AWS Lambda and API Gateway, managed with Terraform for infrastructure provisioning.
 This approach ensures that your application scales automatically with demand, reduces the need for server management, and provides a cost-effective solution.
 The application includes hosting the backend logic on Lambda, managing a PostgreSQL database with RDS (enhanced with `pgvector` for vector search), implementing caching with ElastiCache, and managing APIs with API Gateway.

-## Discover 6: Explanation of RAG Algorithm and pgvector Extension
+## Discovery 6: Explanation of RAG Algorithm and pgvector Extension

 The SQL query you've shown is a part of an implementation where PostgreSQL, augmented with the `pgvector` extension, is used to handle vector similarity searches.
 This approach is particularly useful in applications involving natural language processing and retrieval-augmented tasks, like the ones involving a Retrieval-Augmented Generation (RAG) model.
 Let’s break down the query and discuss the general concept of calculating similarities with vector data.